EuroVA 2019 is the tenth international EuroVis Workshop on Visual Analytics.

 EuroVA 2019 is the premier workshop to present and discuss fresh ideas on new methods and theories, novel applications, designs, and studies on the use of Visual Analytics methods and systems.
 The workshop will accept a wide range of contributions within the broad area of Visual Analytics, including novel techniques, systems, applications, evaluation studies and methods, and theoretical foundations, as well as fresh viewpoints on future challenges and critical reflections.

 Proceedings will be published in EG Digital Library.
-As a new development this year, selected papers are planned to be invited to submit their extended paper to a special issue of ACM TIIS (* subject to final approval).
+As a new development this year, selected papers will be invited to submit an extended paper to a special issue of ACM TiiS.

 Call for Submissions

 EuroVA, a premiere workshop on Visual Analytics, is celebrating its 10th anniversary!